Chatterino/chatterino2/BUILDING_ON_WINDOWS.md

 ## Building with CMake

-Open up your terminal with the Visual Studio environment variables, then:
+Open up your terminal with the Visual Studio environment variables, then enter the following commands:

 1. `mkdir build`
 2. `cd build`